DoctorPok42/Trello/README.md

 ## Features

 - Create and manage workspaces
-- Create and manage boards within workspaces
+- Create and manage boards within workspaces and with templates
 - Create and manage lists within boards
 - Create and manage cards within lists
 - Edit and delete cards, lists, and boards